go2myself/MobileSafe/readme.txt

 my first time to learn git
-the first time to really write a project! move on!
+the first time really write a project! move on changle! move on!